+The Company has adopted a Shareholders' Communication Policy to ensure that Shareholders can exercise their powers in an informed manner, and to allow Shareholders and potential investors to improve communications with the Company.
 The Company uses GM, annual report, interim report, announcement, circular and its website as communication tools to keep the Shareholders informed of the matters of significance and latest development of the Group.
 Shareholders are provided with contact details of the Company to enable them to make enquiries with respect to the Company's affairs.
 Shareholders can also send their enquiries to the Company through these channels or contact Tricor Tengis Limited, the share registrar of the Company, in case of enquiries about shareholdings.
 AGM is one of the channels on which the Directors meet with the Shareholders whose views can be addressed to the Board directly.
 At the AGM, separate resolution will be proposed by the chairman in respect of each substantially separate issue, and voting on each resolution will be conducted by poll.
 The chairman of the AGM ensures that an explanation is provided of the detailed procedures for conducting voting by poll and answers any questions from the Shareholders.
 The notice of AGM is distributed to the Shareholders at least 20 clear business days prior to the AGM.
 The accompanying circular sets out the details of each proposed resolution and other relevant information as required under the Listing Rules.
 Voting results are posted on the websites of the Stock Exchange and the Company respectively on the day of the AGM.
 Executive Directors, members of the Audit Committee and the Remuneration Committee and Nomination Committee, and the external auditors will be available to attend the AGM to answer questions from the Shareholders and to gain and develop a balanced understanding of the views of from the Shareholders.
-The code provision E.1.4 stipulates that the board should establish a shareholders' communication policy and review it on a regular basis to ensure its effectiveness.
-In order to enhance the Company's corporate governance standard and enable the Company to better comply with the code provision in the CG Code, the Company adopted a Shareholders' Communication Policy in June 2019.